jareddonovan/empathic-entanglements-designing-for-and-with-robot-others/call.md

 curiosity and openness to explore material intelligence and embodied interaction.

-Participants should submit a **300 word manifesto** that describes a robotic animal persona: its mood, movement, and material qualities.
+Participants should submit a **300 word manifesto** in PDF format that describes a robotic animal persona: its mood, movement, and material qualities.
 Submissions are encouraged to include annotated sketches and images of previous work, current projects, or speculative concepts.
 Additionally, all participants must submit a biography of maximum 150 words to help foster connections among attendees and mutual learning throughout the workshop.

 <div class="action-box">
 <p>
 We invite participants to submit their contribution by <b>16th November 2025</b>
 </p>
 <p>
-Email your submission to
+Upload your submission here:
-<a href="mailto:j.donovan@qut.edu.au?subject=OzCHI 2025 WS10 Submission">j.donovan@qut.edu.au</a>
-with subject:
-<a href="mailto:j.donovan@qut.edu.au?subject=OzCHI 2025 WS10 Submission">OzCHI 2025 WS10 Submission</a>
+<a href="https://forms.gle/RoScC8QpRX1DVcVX9">Google forms</a>
 </p>
 </div>